wavefrontHQ/docs/pages/doc/wavefront_spring_boot.md

 Follow the steps given below to start sending your data to Wavefront and to view them:

 1. Run your project.
+    {% include note.html content="Every time the application starts, either an account is auto-negotiated, or it is restored from `~/.wavefront_freemium` that is saved on your home directory. "%}
     <ul id="profileTabs" class="nav nav-tabs">
         <li class="active"><a href="#mavenrun" data-toggle="tab">Maven</a></li>
         <li><a href="#gradlerun" data-toggle="tab">Gradle</a></li>